bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+First you need to initialize a constructor with the state.
+You can build an object without calling super if you are just calling state.
+You would put in a key/value pair inside the object, key being state and value being whatever you want to initialize as.

 2. Describe the different phases of the component lifecycle.

+You have mounting phase, updating phase and unmounting phase.
+Mounting phase: component is initialized from the contructor and rendered on the DOM. (componentDidMount) Updating phase: whenever the state is changed, this runs. (componentDidUpdate) Unmounting phase: whenever a component is unmounted and is removed from the DOM. (componentWillUnmount)

 3. Demonstrate an understanding of class component lifecycle methods.

+The lifecycle consists of 3 parts.
+First the componentDidMount will run after the component is rendered to the DOM. componentDidUpdate runs after every state change in the component. componentWillUnmount will run anytime a component is taken away from the DOM, used to clean the page up.

 4. Define stateful logic.

+Stateful logic is used to update the state of the page, like when a button is clicked and an event is fired.

 5. Describe how to test a React component with React Testing Library.

+We can test our components inside our code using the test library by creating a form.test.js file and importing react, testing-library/react and the file we want to test ie. CheckoutForm.
+We then call test passing in a success message and write our code ie. test("form header renders", () => {
+const { getByText } = render(<CheckoutForm />);

+                    const header = getByText(/checkout form/i);

+                    expect(header).toBeInTheDocument();
+                    });

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.